 Is a Vision Therapy eye examination different from a standard examination?

 The importance of careful observation and history cannot be underestimated.
 The impact of a poorly functioning visual system on the classroom is obvious.
 The loss of a functioning, family member to brain injury is similarly evident.
-A study done by the National Institute of Technology in 2008 clearly showed that in the case of Convergence Insufficiency, in-office vision therapy was more successful than home based programs involving pencil push-ups and computers.
+A study done by the National Institute of Health in 2008 clearly showed that in the case of Convergence Insufficiency, in-office vision therapy was more successful than home based programs involving pencil push-ups and computers.
 There is no doubt among COVT&R members that the best way to care for the patient in need of VT, is to have a doctor supervised program and regular weekly or biweekly visits with a qualified vision therapist.

 Who Needs Vision Therapy?